Trip Details

 • 4870m

 Today is the first day of backtracking.
-We descend all the way down from Makalu Base Camp.
+We descend from Makalu Base Camp.
 We still are fascinated by Makalu.
-We pass through Shershong, Langmale Kharka, Merek and descend down the valley eventually stopping at Yangri Kharka.
+We pass through Shershong, Langmale Kharka, and Merek and descend the valley eventually stopping at Yangri Kharka.
 Overnight at Yangri Kharka.

 • BF/Lunch/Dinne